The Differences Between Mixing and Mastering

 Mastering is the final process that enhances the track by bringing up the volume to commercial levels and using tools for fine-tuning to ensure it sounds good on many different types of speakers and sound systems.

-Mastering music can be compared to ‘touching up’ a photo in Photoshop, which won’t make a bad photo good, but it will bring out the best parts of a well-prepared shot.
+Mastering music can be compared to ‘touching up’ a photo in Photoshop, which won’t make a bad photo good, but it will bring out the best parts of a well-prepared scene.

 In general, Mixing works with many individual parts of the song, whereas mastering deals with one final mixed track.
-(Stem mastering works differently to this).
+(Stem mastering works differently from this).

 Mixing and mastering are part art and part science.
 You need to understand how to use the tools, but you need to use your ears to know how to apply these tastefully and creatively.

 Any track needs to be well mixed and mastered for it to have the best chance of success.